-Meet globetrotter Niccola Phillips!
-After kicking breast cancer to the kerb, Niccola decided to celebrate life through a horse-riding holiday to New Zealand on our Glenorchy Back Country Ride.
+After kicking breast cancer to the kerb, globetrotter Niccola Phillips decided to celebrate life with a horse riding holiday to New Zealand, namely our Glenorchy Back Country Ride.
 And we couldn’t be happier for her!
-She’s found a new lease on life and loving every minute.
+She’s found a new lease on life and is loving every minute.
 Keep reading to find out more about this inspiring globetrotter.

 What is your day job?